+7.13 C runtime

-7. Under the hood
+8 Under the hood

-This chapter gives insight into the inner workings of the Genode OS framework.
+This chapter gives insights into the inner functioning of the Genode OS framework.
 In particular, it explains how the concepts explained in Chapter 3 are realized on different kernels and hardware platforms.

-7.1.
-Component-local startup code and linker scripts
+8.1 Component-local startup code and linker scripts

 All Genode components including core rely on the same startup code, which is roughly outlined at the end of Section 3.5.
-This section revisits the required steps in more detail and refers to the corresponding points in the source code.
+This section revisits the steps in more detail and refers to the corresponding points in the source code.
 Furthermore, it provides background information about the linkage of components, which is closely related to the startup code.

-7.1.1.
-Linker scripts
+8.1.1 Linker scripts

-Under the hood, the Genode build system uses three different linker scripts located at repos/base/src/ld/:
+Under the hood, the Genode build system uses three different linker scripts located at repos/base/src/platform/:

-genode.ld is used for statically linked components, including core, genode_dyn.ld is used for dynamically linked components, i. e., components that are linked against at least one shared library, genode_rel.ld is used for shared libraries.
+genode.ld is used for statically linked components, including core, genode\dyn.ld is used for dynamically linked components, i. e., components that are linked against at least one shared library, genode\rel.ld is used for shared libraries.

-Additionally, there exists a special linker script for the dynamic linker (Section 7.5).
+Additionally, there exists a special linker script for the dynamic linker (Section 8.5).
 Each program image generated by the linker generally consists of three parts, which appear consecutively in the component's virtual memory.